ssilverman/QNEthernet/README.md

    means that there is no reason to call this function.
 7. Most other things should be the same.

-Please see the examples for more things you can do with the API, including:
+Please see the examples for more things you can do with the API, including but not limited to:
 * Using listeners to watch for network changes,
 * Monitoring and sending raw Ethernet frames, and
 * Setting up an mDNS service.